Temtesb/StatisticsCalculationsForExcel/README.md

 Building from source code has some automation, but is still a couple of manual steps:

-1. [Download](../../archive/master.zip) this repository and unzip it
+1. [Download](../../archive/master.zip) this repository from GitHub and unzip it
 2. Create or move a excel or access file into either the root or a existing 'build' directory of the project
 3. Manually import the build_ImportExport.bas module and run the 'ToolImportModules' subroutine (shortcut keys{alt+f11; ctl+g})
 4. Once the code is loaded you can save, close and move your file.